-- All concerns will be viewed alongside the Luton Thresholds Framework in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way. - The school also places due regard to the guidance contained in 'What to do if you are worried a child is being abused', 2015. - If, in consultation with the Luton Thresholds Framework, the level on concern sits at Level 2 or 3, an Early Help Assessment should be completed with the consent of the parent/carer Early Help may also be provided on a single agency basis by the school, or additional support or advice for this work may be sought from the Early Intervention Hub/Stronger

-Families Team as a multi-agency response.

-- In cases where it is not possible to obtain consent from the parent/carer, the school will seek advice from the Early Help Hub. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare/safety of the child or young person and that improvement is sustained. - In the event that provision of Early Help has not led to improvements for the child/young person, or concerns escalate, the school will follow the step-up procedures published by the LSP. - In consultation with the Luton Thresholds Framework, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm, a referral will be made to the Multi Agency Safeguarding Hub. - The parent/carer will be informed of the referral unless informing the parent may place the child/young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSP procedures for resolution of professional disagreements, also known as escalation procedures.
+- All concerns will be viewed alongside the LSCB Thresholds Framework in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way.
+The school also places due regard to the guidance contained in What to do if you are worried a child is being abused, 2015 - If, in consultation with the LSCB Thresholds Framework the level on concern sits at Level 2 or 3 and Early Help Assessment should be completed with the consent of the parent / carer.
+Early help may also be provided on a single agency basis by the school, or additional support or advice for this work may be sought from the Early Intervention Hub / Stronger Families team as a multi-agency response.
+In cases where it is not possible to obtain consent from the Parent / Carer the school will seek advice from the Early Help Hub. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare / safety of the child or young person and that improvement is sustained. - In the event that provision of Early Help has not led to improvements for the child / young person, or concerns escalate, the school will follow the step-up procedures published by the LSCB - In consultation with the LSCB Thresholds Framework, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Multi Agency Safeguarding Hub.
+The parent will be informed of the referral unless informing the parent may place the child / young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSCB procedures for resolution of professional disagreements, also known as escalation procedures.